behrouzhs/svdns/README.md

 `gcc -Wall -fopenmp -m64 -O3 svdns.c -o svdns -lm`

 Our program uses OpenMP shared memory multi-threading library which is standard and is implemented in almost every C compiler.
-If you ignore `-fopenmp` switch it will run on a single thread, however, for better performance use this option.
+If you ignore `-fopenmp` switch, it will run on a single thread, however, for better performance use this option.

 ## Running the tests